suyunjing-su/al-docs/docs/guide/advanced/sso.md

 **Create an Application for OpenList**
   1. Menu -> Applications -> Application -> Create
   2. Enter an application name, recommended `OpenList`
-  3. An application slug of `alist` will be automatically selected for you.
+  3. An application slug of `openlist` will be automatically selected for you.
 This guide assumes you will keep this value
   4. Select the provider by name you selected in Provider Setup step 3 - `OpenList`
   5. Save the new application